Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 How often do you move your body and how long?

-Moving your body helps to boost your energy and mood, improve your digestion, improve your cognitive function, lowers high blood sugars, improves insulin sensitivity, builds muscle, and so much more.
+Moving your body helps to boost your energy and mood, improve your digestion, improve your cognitive function, lowers high blood sugars, improves insulin sensitivity, protects the brain, and the only way to build muscle, improves sleep, resets your cortisol rhythm for more energy in the day, and so much more.

-Aim to exercise most days of the week for 30 to 60 minutes per session.
-Vary your exercise so you get a good mix of cardio and strength exercises over the course of the week.
+Aim to exercise most days of the week for 30 to 60 minutes.
+Vary your exercise so you get a good mix of cardio each week.
 Add strength training exercise 2+ times per week.

+Walking is a great way to get your exercise.
 You can get fit walking everyday for 30 to 90 minutes.
 You can change pace, terrain and elevation of your walk to increase the intensity of the exercise.
-Research shows that just a 10 minutes walk after a meal can improve your insulin sensitivity and lower your blood sugar and help fuel your cells efficiently for more energy.

 The proof